Osco Drug and Sav-on Drugs: First store

 Loronzo L. (L.L.)
 Skaggs owned a controlling stock in a company called Quality Food in Minnesota and subsequently left the Safeway business.
 L.L. opened a chain of self-service drugstores in the Midwest similar to his brother L.J.'s stores in the west.
 The first store opened in 1937 in Rochester, Minnesota, and was named "Pay-Less" (different from the drug chain Payless founded later in the century), and was managed by George Hilden.
 The store remained in operation until 1987, when it closed due to redevelopment in downtown Rochester.

 In 1937, while in the process of opening a second store in Mason City, Iowa, it was learned that another company had already registered the name "Payless" in the state.
 L.L changed "Payless" to "Self-Service Drug, Inc." and formed a new corporation.

 Name change to Osco

 In 1942, the corporation "Self-Service Drug, Inc." was dissolved and succeeded by "Owners Service Company", a partnership of L.L Skaggs, H.B.
 Finch, Paul Stratton and George Hilden.
 From this company 'Osco' was coined.
 That year Osco moved its headquarters from Waterloo, Iowa, to the Merchandise Mart in Chicago, Illinois.

+Sav-on Drugs

+Sav-on Drugs was a Southern California-based drugstore chain that was founded by Christian J. Call in San Bernardino, in July 1945.
+Ira D. Brown served as general manager.
+The chain was the second largest California-based drugstore chain in Southern California at the time it was acquired by The Jewel Companies in November 1980.